 When reading ZFP compressed data on a machine with a different endian-ness than the writer, there is an unnavoidable inefficiency.
-Upon reading data from disk and decompressing the read stream with ZFP, the correct endian-ness is returned in the result from ZFP before the buffer is handed back to HDF5 from the decompression filter.
-This happens regardless of reader and writer endian-ness incompatability.
-However, the HDF5 library is expecting to get from the decompression filter the endian-ness of the data as it was stored to to file (typically that of the writer machine) and expects to have to byte-swap that buffer before returning to any endian-incompatible caller.
-So, in the H5Z-ZFP plugin, we wind up having to un-byte-swap an already correct result read in a cross-endian context.
+Upon reading data back, it produces the correct endian-ness result regardless of reader and writer endian-ness incompatability.
+However, the HDF5 library is expecting to read from the file (even if through a filter) the endian-ness of the data as it was stored to to file (typically that of the writer machine) and expects to byte-swap it before returning to any endian-incompatible caller.
+So, in the H5Z-ZFP plugin, we wind up having to byte-swap an already correct result read in a cross-endian context.
 That way, when HDF5 gets the data and byte-swaps it, it will produce the correct result.
 There is an endian-ness test in the Makefile and two ZFP compressed example datasets for big-endian and little-endian machines to test that cross-endian reads/writes work correctly.